Your Ultimate Dorm Cleaning Checklist (Perfect for Roommates!)

 Complete these tasks to give your space a well-deserved, twice-yearly refresh.

 1. Clean your mattress: You sleep on your mattress every night; it deserves to get cleaned at least every six months.
 Use a vacuum cleaner with a hose attachment (which you likely can rent or borrow from your dorm’s facilities management team) to clean your mattress and remove any dirt or debris that you may have from months of eating snacks under the covers (guilty!) or letting visitors sit on your bed.
-If you want your mattress to smell fresh, sprinkle a bit of baking soda and herbs or essential oils onto your mattress before you vacuum it.
+If you want your mattress to smell fresh, sprinkle a bit of baking soda and herbs or essential oils on your mattress before you vacuum it.

 3. Wipe down your walls and light fixtures: This task is best to do before you settle into your dorm at the start of each semester.
 All you need is warm water, dish soap, and a sponge or microfiber towel.
 I use the damp, soapy towel to wipe down my walls and light fixtures (be sure to turn the lights off first!), taking much-needed breaks throughout because it’s an arm workout!
 Be sure to cover your bed, desk, and other surfaces with a drop cloth to protect them from dust and debris (sheets and towels can get the job done, too), and plan to vacuum the floor once you’re done.